EliahKagan/newrepo-findrepo/README.md

 features and haven't been widely tested.
 As far as I'm aware, they're only deployed long-term on one machine in the world.

+Note that `findrepo` will take a long time and consume substantial RAM if repositories have unusually long names.
+In practice this is not a problem, and since in the recommended use case anyone who can run `findrepo` on a server can also run their own CPU and memory-intensive programs, it shouldn't have severe security implications.

 See below for usage.

 ### Configuration